opnarius/DynamicKatanaPipeline/README.md

 The key trick is to [new up your own](https://github.com/damianh/DynamicKatanaPipeline/blob/master/src/DynamicKatanaPipeline/DynamicKatanaMiddleware.cs#L47) `IAppBuilder` instance _within_ your middleware and [direct subsequent requests down the new pipeline](https://github.com/damianh/DynamicKatanaPipeline/blob/master/src/DynamicKatanaPipeline/DynamicKatanaMiddleware.cs#L68).

+You can use this infront of any pipeline that you want to rebuild at runtime i.e. multi-tenent scenarios, or changing settings for security middleware.

 Note: this is just an example and isn't robust by any means.